Pamela Jackson Memorial Scholarship in Musical Instrument Research

 The proposal should demonstrate an openness to participate in the post graduate community in Music at Edinburgh College of Art.
 For example, contributing to the Music Research Seminar Series, concerts or other public and student-led events.

-Enquiries about this scholarship can be made to Dr Jenny Nex in the first instance
+Enquiries about this scholarship can be made to Dr Jenny Nex in the first instance.

 Enquiries about MScR applications can be made to the ECA PGR administrative team.